Fraud and Corruption Control in DFAT

 If you report an allegation of fraud, corruption or corrupt conduct, you consent to your personal information (including any sensitive information), and any personal information of third parties contained in your allegation, being managed in accordance with DFAT's Fraud, Corruption and Corrupt Conduct Privacy Notice.

 DFAT maintains appropriate systems to securely store, record, report and analyse allegations of fraud, corruption or corrupt conduct to ensure appropriate response and satisfactory resolution.

 Fraud control toolkit for funding recipients

-The Department of Foreign Affairs and Trade (DFAT) has robust systems and procedures in place to protect public money and property from fraud and corruption.
+DFAT has robust systems and procedures in place to protect public money and property from fraud and corruption.
 DFAT's partner organisations (funding recipients) also play a critical role in minimising exposure of Australian funding to fraud and corruption.
 This Fraud Control Toolkit for Funding Recipients articulates DFAT's requirements and expectations it has of its partners who manage and deliver programs and projects on behalf of DFAT.